-Essays earning a score of 8 effectively evaluate daylight saving time and offer a recommendation about its continued use.
+Essays earning a score of 8 effectively develop a position on the extent to which government should be responsible for fostering green practices.
 They develop their position by effectively synthesizing at least three of the sources.
 The evidence and explanations used are appropriate and convincing.
 Their prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development or a more mature prose style.
+7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development, or a more mature prose style.